 John rubs disinfectant over his hands now.
 A holdover habit from the pandemics.
 Louis knew them well.

 “You’ve grown a beard.”

 “Ah, good memory,” Louis says.
 The subtle facial hair change seems to allay John’s suspicions.

 “Perfect recall,” John lies.
 He rubs his hand again.
 Looks at his palm.

 Louis backs away now, slowly.

 Myra’s hand is on her mouth.
+It's the first time she has even moved.
 “John?
 Your hand!”